-COP26 is officially coming to Scotland in 2020.
+COP26 Climate Talk is Officially Coming to Scotland in 2020

 A major United Nations climate change summit is coming to Glasgow next year, after the UK and Italy have been successful in their joint bid to host the 26th Conference of the Parties.

 Known as COP26, the 2020 summit has been described as the most important gathering of world leaders against climate change since the Paris agreement was signed in 2015.

 After initially competing with each other, the UK and Italy instead decided to team up — and the two countries have chosen Glasgow as the host city.

 “As one of the UK’s most sustainable cities, with a record for hosting high-profile international events, Glasgow is the right choice to showcase the UK’s commitment to the environment,” said Claire Perry, former environment minister and the UK nominated president for COP26.

 “In 2020, world leaders will come together to discuss how to protect our planet and set the direction for the years to come,” she added.